 The issue: this debt was over 4 decades old.
 Apparently, as reported by the Washington Post: “When Grice was 4, back in 1960, her father died, leaving her mother with five children to raise.
 Until the kids turned 18, Sadie Grice got survivor benefits from Social Security to help feed and clothe them.

 “Now, Social Security claims it overpaid someone in the Grice family — it’s not sure who — in 1977.
 After 37 years of silence, four years after Sadie Grice died, the government is coming after her daughter.
 Why the feds chose to take Mary’s money, rather than her surviving siblings’, is a mystery.”

 By the way, Mary Grice is not alone.
 The article goes on to state that, “the Treasury Department has intercepted $1.9 billion in tax refunds already this year — $75 million of that on debts delinquent for more than 10 years.”

 Again, this article was posted in April and the Treasury Department already collected $1.9 billion.

 As stated before, if you have the money, there is no need to try to pull a fast one over on the government, because they are just going to go after your children.
 Instead, why not just try to plan for the costs that are associated to your health?

 This concept may be novel for financial firms and your employer, two groups that are supposed to provide you information to aide you in planning for your financial future.
 They even have a fiduciary responsibility to do so.
-But this is not a novel concept for others firms such as Money Guide Pro and our firm, Jester Financial Technologies.
+But this is not a novel concept for others firms such as Money Guide Pro

 And as always, if you’re going to move those refrigerators, if you’ve got to move those color TVs – try to lift with the legs, not the back.
 Your children can’t afford for you to get hurt.